filakhtov/gentoo-use-docs/dev-util/cmake.md

 The flag can be safely disabled.

 ### qt5
-Pass the `-DBUILD_QtDialog=ON` and the `-DCMAKE_DISABLE_FIND_PACKAGE_Qt5Widgets=ON` options to a `cmake` command.
+Pass the `-DBUILD_QtDialog=ON` and option to the `cmake` command.
 Update an icon cache and an XDG database to pick up new launchers installed by CMake.
 Build and install a `cmake-gui` - QT-based graphical interface for CMake used to interactively configure project build settings.

 It is safe to disable this flag.